6 SD-WAN Monitoring Types

 A packet analyzer is essential when working to address complex network problems or serious security issues.
 With access to integrated packet capture and analysis, NetOps teams are able to drill down, identify root cause, troubleshoot and resolve the issue with speed and confidence.

 These visualizations were originally posted to Network Computing on November 1, 2018.
 You can read the entire article, titled, “11 Critical Visualizations for SD-WAN Success” about sd-wan success.

-If you want to learn more about SD-WAN deployment and management, check out this PacketPushers podcast on future-proofing your SD-WAN investment, view this Cisco use-case video, read the latest blog post from our CEO, or as always, check out our solution page.
+If you want to learn more about SD-WAN management and monitoring, check out this PacketPushers podcast on future-proofing your SD-WAN investment, view this Cisco use-case video, read the latest blog post from our CEO, or as always, check out our solution page.